lscoppitto/docs-v3/docs/reference/libs/zerynth/zdm/index.md

 * `set_clock_every` is the number of seconds after which re-synchronizing the real time clock.
 If set to zero or negative, clock synchronization is disabled and is up to the firmware to find alternative ways of setting the current time (i.e. by ntp protocol)
 * `on_fota` is a function accepting one ore more arguments that will be called at different steps of the FOTA process to validate or refuse the step.
 * `host` is the hostname of the ZDM broker, do not change.
+* `download_chunk_size` is the size of the chunk used to download the firmware during FOTA process.
+Default is *4096* bytes.

 ### method `start`